sagan-software/eosio-rust/book/install/eos.md

 # Install EOS

-An EOS node is required to deploy and test smart contracts.
-The easiest way to setup a node is to use Docker.
+To test and deploy smart contracts you will want to have a local EOS node running.
+The easiest way to setup a node is with Docker.
 See the [official Docker quickstart guide](https://developers.eos.io/eosio-nodeos/docs/docker-quickstart) for instructions.

 We recommend using `docker-compose` to manage `nodeos` and `keosd` containers.
 You can download the official [`docker-compose-latest.yml`](https://raw.githubusercontent.com/EOSIO/eos/master/Docker/docker-compose-latest.yml) file and start the containers using these commands: